Florida Hazardous Waste Site Health Risk Assessments

 New draft reports are added to this web page.
 They are posted for public review and comment.
 All open in a new window, except those links to local html pages.

-There are currently no draft health reports now available for review and comment.
-However, as they become available, they will be posted to this site.
-To give your comments on a draft report, please call our toll-free number (877-798-2772) or mail them to us (Florida Department of Health, Health Risk Assessment Program, 4052 Bald Cypress Way, Bin A-12, Tallahassee, FL, 32399-1712).
+There is one draft health conslutation report now available for review and comment concerning a wastewater spill at a food supplement plant in DeLand, Thatcher Chemical.
+To give your comments on the draft report, please call our toll-free number (877-798-2772) or mail them to us (Florida Department of Health, Health Risk Assessment Program, 4052 Bald Cypress Way, Bin A-12, Tallahassee, FL, 32399-1712).

 To get a hard copy, call us toll-free or write to the address given above.